 "I was working for a small business when my boss announced that they'd be closing the side of the business that I managed; they still wanted me to work for them, but they asked me to switch from a full-time employee (with benefits) to a part-time contractor," says Cait, who asked to use a pseudonym to protect her identity.
 "At first, I was okay with it.
 I'd considered freelancing for a while, but when I asked my boss to cancel my previous non-compete agreement (which basically stated I wasn't allowed to perform my same job function in the same industry for a minimum of a year), they balked.
 Somehow, they wanted me to work part-time for them without the ability to fill the rest of my hours with other clients.
 This seemed less than legal, but I was scared of burning bridges (or being wrong), so I tried to negotiate instead."

 By the time Cait's last full day of work arrived, however, she still hadn't received a new contract.
 She says she felt betrayed because she'd spent two years working there.
 She wasn't ready to freelance full-time, but she knew she deserved better than what her current employer was offering her.
-So she walked away, worked in another industry for a year and then rejoined at a new company once her non-compete ended.
+So she walked away, worked in another industry for a year and then joined a new company once her non-compete ended.

 "Part of me wishes I had been more forceful," she adds.
 "Waiting a year was doable, but it's also something I shouldn't have dealt with.
 I felt like I was strong-armed into a no-win situation — and I should've stuck up for myself more — but I'm still glad I walked away."